squidfunk/mkdocs-material/docs/setup/setting-up-site-search.md

 [:octicons-tag-24: 8.3.0][boost support] ·
 :octicons-beaker-24: Experimental

-When [Metadata] is enabled, pages can be boosted in search with custom front matter, which will make them rank higher.
+Pages can be boosted in search with the front matter `search.boost` property, which will make them rank higher.
 Add the following lines at the top of a Markdown file:

 ``` sh
 ---